-Donna Clouston and Lily
+Donna and Blue

 Here is a little about my background.

 I was born in St. John’s in 1950, a third generation Newfoundlander.
 I grew up on Elizabeth Avenue when it was a gravel road in the country.
-My Father, Don Clouston, brought the first cars for sale in Newfoundland.
+My father, Don Clouston, brought the first cars for sale in Newfoundland.
 He often travelled the island checking on his dealerships and would take Mommy and me with him.
 So, it was at a young age that I had the opportunity to see and get a feel for the Newfoundland landscape.
 Mommy taught me to embroider and Daddy taught me woodworking.
 One of my best memories of him is the day he bought me my first chisel.
 Not the usual father/daughter activity, but both my parents realized I had creative interests and helped in ways they could.

 When I was 15, I went to live with my sister Sally and her children in Oklahoma.
 Sally, more than anyone, encouraged my creative talents.
 She tolerated my various projects, usually in the middle of the kitchen floor!